 Use the tool below to explore potential careers

 Ideal for those still searching for their next field of interest, this tool will help you discover how to make your passion a profession through a program at BU MET.

 BU Center for Career Development

-The BU Center for Career Development (CCD) is where BU students and alumni can access hands-on coaching from seasoned counselors, connect with online resources, and explore workshops and programs.
+The BU Center for Career Development (CCD) is where degree program students and alumni can arrange hands-on coaching from seasoned counselors, connect with online resources, and explore workshops and programs.
 From networking and résumé building to interviews and salary negotiations, the CCD offers insights and lessons to help you land an internship or a new job.

-Handshake is BU’s online hub for career resources, where you can find regional, national, and international internships and job listings, a calendar of career-related events and programs, and upcoming employer activities around campus.
-Handshake is a state-of-the-art effort to unite students, employers, and career centers, and one of the many ongoing rewards of a BU education.
+Handshake is BU’s online hub for career resources, where degree program students and alumni can find regional, national, and international internships and job listings, a calendar of career-related events and programs, and upcoming employer activities around campus.
+Handshake is a state-of-the-art effort to unite students, employers, and career centers, and is one of the many ongoing rewards of a BU education.
 Accounts are created for all eligible students; no special requests are needed.
 If you graduated before 2015 or need to make changes to your account, please use this request form.

 A secure, exclusive platform that is fully integrated with LinkedIn, BU Connects brings together Boston University students, faculty, staff, and alumni for personal and professional networking on a global scale.
 Visit BU Connects to learn more.

 A preliminary overview “crash course” provided by BU’s Center for Career Development, here you will find key details regarding how to time your job search, what to consider when preparing your referential documents, and tips to avoid scams.
 Visit here for need-to-know data.